 Choosing the Right Product and Dosage

-In our product line, “green” products contain 100% of plant constituents and are my preferred starting place.
+In the CV Science product line, “green” products contain 100% of plant constituents and are my preferred starting place.
 “Gold” products are high CBD, but not whole plant, so if I recommend a gold product (pain, hyper-stress states), I think it is best layered in with a green product to get the benefit of the whole plant and all the synergistic compounds, with lower risk of side effects.

-My recommendation is to start with a “green” or whole plant product that delivers 1-3 mgs per dose, and use it 2-4 times daily, holding the oil in your mouth for 20 seconds or so to allow for the CBD to be absorbed sublingually.
+My recommendation is to start with a “green” or whole plant product that delivers 1-3 mgs per dose, and use it 1-2 times daily, holding the oil in your mouth for 30 seconds to allow for the CBD to be absorbed sublingually.
 If you tend to be sensitive, you can start with an even smaller dose, and just slowly increase until you start to see the desired effects.
 If you’re seeking pain relief, or are extremely anxious, you may need to add in a “gold” product that delivers a more concentrated amount of CBD—always start with the lowest available dose and increase per your response.
 I would recommend continuing the “green” or whole plant product alongside it to provide the synergism of all the plant constituents.
 As you get started, simply pay attention to how you feel and increase or decrease your dose accordingly.
 For most patients, it takes around two weeks to establish your best dosing range, and the goal is always to find the smallest effective dose.
 Over time, as the ECS becomes balanced, you should be able to slowly lower your dose and discontinue.
 This may take several weeks to several months, or longer if symptoms are long-standing or severe, or if stress levels remain high.

 If any of you are already using CBD oil, please feel free to comment below.
 This is how we learn how to advise other users.

 Edit from spring 2017: We’ve had major success with CBD oil!
 Check out our CBD Success post for more info on specific dosage guidelines and testimonials.